 Cocker Spaniel dew claws are often removed when the puppies are only a few days old.
 Some feel this is outdated and cruel, but does your dogreally need them?
 Read on to learn more about your Cocker Spaniel's 'fifth toe'!

 It's a short nail or claw attached to a small 'stub' on your Cocker's legs, like the one in this photo.

 Obviously this is not a Cocker Spaniel.
-Max had his removed, and besides, I felt it would be easier to show you a claw on a dog without so much fur.
+Max had his removed so it wasn't possible to show you his.
+Besides, I felt it would be easier to show you a claw on a dog without so much fur.

 It's argued that they have no real function although there are those that believe they can help with maneuverability when the dog is running.

 Because of this, they're often removed at birth.

 It used to be tradition for hunting dogs to have their side claws removed because they were prone to snagging on trailing brambles or woody stems when tunneling through scrub and the undergrowth.

 If the claw catches and bleeds you may not even notice it with all that fur on his legs, which could be a problem because it could lead to infection.